Managing Recognition Schedules

 Immediate – Recognizes the entire amount immediately, within the period of the date of the transaction.

 Info.png Please Note: The MACRS recognition schedules are an industry standard for depreciation.
-Planning Maestro records the exact percentage for each year for each MACRS Recognition Schedule (for example, 5.3% recognized the first year of the schedule).
+Centage records the exact percentage for each year for each MACRS Recognition Schedule (for example, 5.3% recognized the first year of the schedule).

 MACRS – 10 (Half Year) – This schedule uses the MACRS (Modified Accelerated Cost Recovery System) Depreciation Table as a recognition schedule.
 The 10 (Half Year) schedule recognizes varying percentages of the amount each year over 10 years.